tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 	> chown root:adm /var/log/<file_name>.log
 3. Restart the syslog-ng service
 	>  service syslog-ng restart

-That takes care of configuring syslog-ng
+All these steps takes care of configuring syslog-ng.
+Now we can see the logs being generated for the docker services using the command,
+>

 ```
 1.